chinchi909/LuaBackend/README.md

 - Kingdom Hearts Birth by Sleep Final Mix
 - Kingdom Hearts Dream Drop Distance HD

-**Note**: Scripts seem to work fine on Japanese KH2 with the Global version offset already in the config file, though it is recognized as the Global version at the moment.

 Installation instructions are in [INSTALL.md](INSTALL.md).

 ## Why is the dll file named DBGHELP?